Leicester Tigers 17-18 Montpellier: Johan Goosen's stunning team try clinches Challenge Cup title

 Montpellier, who came into the final as the club who have conceded the most penalty goals per game on average, fell foul of the referee again soon after for an off-the-ball block, but defended strongly before wing Rattez notched the opening try.

-Within minutes of the restart, Leicester were caught offside at a Montpellier lineout, and when Paillaugue struck over expertly again - having sweetly dispatched a conversion from out wide just moments previously - the lead was out to 10-3.
+Within moments of the restart, Leicester's Richard Wigglesworth was caught offside at a Tigers lineout, and when Paillaugue struck over expertly again - having sweetly dispatched a conversion from out wide just moments previously - the lead was out to 10-3.

 Leicester's set-piece once again got them back onto the front-foot, when a scrum penalty in the 22nd minute saw Ford kick to the corner.
 Montpellier stopped the maul at source on this occasion, however, before Becognee jackalled to earn a priceless defensive turnover penalty.